maths/moodle-qtype_stack/doc/en/Authoring/Answer_tests_numerical.md

 * leading zeros;
 * trailing zeros when they are only placeholders to indicate the scale of the number.

-To establish the number of significant figures which arise from a calculation it is necessary to know the number of significant figures involved in the floating point numbers used in the calculation.
+To establish the number of significant figures which arise from a calculation it is necessary to know the number of significant figures involved in the floating-point numbers used in the calculation.
 This causes a problem in assessment when we have a numerical expression, such as \(100\), and seek to infer the number of significant figures.
 Does this have one significant figure or three?

 The following cases illustrate the difficulties in inferring the number of significant digits from only the written form of a number.